Corasinth/SudokuBoard/README.md

 If you want to focus on just the important parts for now, you can skip sections like [Configuration](#configuration) and let SudokuBoard run on its default settings until your ready to read more.

 However, be sure to read [Installation](#installation) and [Usage](#usage), plus anything about mouse mode if you end up using it.
-That's the bare minimun info you need to use SudokuBoard effectively.
+That's the bare minimum info you need to use SudokuBoard effectively.

 ---
 ## Table of Contents